RebeccaFitzpatrick/RebeccaFitzpatrick/README.md

 - 👋 Hi, I’m @RebeccaFitzpatrick
 - 👀 I’m interested in Front-end development and design, web development, and UI design and development, along with graphic design, illustration, and animation
 - 🌱 I’m currently learning C++ or Java in college, but I want to learn HTML, CSS, JavaScript
-- 💞️ I’m looking to collaborate on the following projects types: animal care, animal shelter, conservation, video games, pokemon, animal crossing, overwatch, fortnite, sanrio, warrior cats
+- 💞️ I’m looking to collaborate on the following projects types:
 - 📫 How to reach me: twitter: @RebeccaFitzpat_ or email: rebecca.fitzpatrickk@gmail.com

 <!---